-- Inbound Rules: Show all the services on the workload and the endpoints that are allowed to communicate with these services. - Outbound Rules: Show all the endpoints the services on that workload that are allowed to communicate with.
+• Inbound Rules: Show all the services on the workload and the interface endpoints that are allowed to communicate with these services.

+• Outbound Rules: Show all the interface endpoints that the services on that workload are allowed to communicate with.

 To apply rules to a workload, create a ruleset and then make sure that the ruleset and workloads share the same labels.